 Awards may be granted to employees, directors and consultants of the Company and employees and consultants of any affiliate of the Company.
 Incentive stock options may be granted only to employees who, as of the time of grant, are employees of the Company or any parent or subsidiary corporation of the Company.
-As of March 15, 2010, the Company had approximately 157 employees, including five named executive officers, and six directors, who would be eligible to participate in the Plan.
+As of March 31, 2012, the Company had approximately 225 employees, directors, and consultants who would be eligible to participate in the Plan.